The DSHplus Functional Mock-up interfaces

 Additional information

 DSHplus includes model, parameter and lookup-table files as well as target specific pre-compiled binaries (solver, parameter handling, etc.) into the FMUs zip archive.
 Optionally also the DSHplus model, from which the FMU is generated, can be added to the FMU.
 For Windows based systems the FMUs are compiled ready to use.
-The FMU’s user requires a free runtime license, that FLUIDON provides free of charge on request.
+No runtime license is required to use the FMU.

 For Linux and macOS targets, the FMU needs to be compiled on the target system.
 The DSHplus-FMU export generates all necessary build scripts.